-The Makoto Intravascular Imaging SystemTM is comprised of both hardware and software developed and owned by Infraredx, Inc., as well as software licensed by Infraredx from various software licensors ("Infraredx's Software Suppliers").
-Those installed software products of Infraredx and Infraredx's Software Suppliers, as well as all associated media, printed materials, and "online" or electronic documentation ("SOFTWARE") are protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.
-The software is provided to you under a non-transferable and nonexclusive license or sublicense for use by you solely in connection with the use of the Makoto Intravascular Imaging SystemTM, which license may be more fully set forth in a separate license agreement with the product.
+The Makoto® Intravascular Imaging System is comprised of both hardware and software developed and owned by Infraredx, Inc., as well as software licensed by Infraredx from various software licensors ("Infraredx®'s Software Suppliers").
+Those installed software products of Infraredx® and Infraredx®'s Software Suppliers, as well as all associated media, printed materials, and "online" or electronic documentation ("SOFTWARE") are protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.
+The software is provided to you under a nontransferable and non-exclusive license or sublicense for use by you solely in connection with the use of the Makoto[®] Intravascular Imaging System, which license may be more fully set forth in a separate license agreement with the product.
 No title to or ownership of the SOFTWARE or any part thereof is hereby transferred to you.
-You may use the SOFTWARE only on the Makoto Intravascular Imaging SystemTM.
+You may use the SOFTWARE only on the Makoto® Intravascular Imaging System.
 You may not: (1) copy (other than for back-up purposes), distribute, rent, lease or sublicense all or any portion of the SOFTWARE; (2) modify or prepare derivative works of the SOFTWARE; (3) publicly display visual output of the SOFTWARE; or (4) transmit the SOFTWARE over a network, by telephone, or electronically using any other means.
 You agree to keep confidential and use your best efforts to prevent and protect the contents of the SOFTWARE from unauthorized disclosure or use.
 You may not reverse engineer, decompile, or disassemble the SOFTWARE, except and only to the extent that such activity is expressly permitted by applicable law.